14 Turkish Real Estate Investment Mistakes to Avoid for a Successful Purchase

 3. Falling for Unrealistic Promises from Developers

-• Ask for detailed data on rental demand and resale values in the area.
+• Analyze rental demand and resale values in the area, and assess market conditions.

-• Consider getting a second opinion from an independent real estate consultant.
+• Always seek a second opinion from an independent real estate consultant.

 4. Not Understanding Investment Requirements

-Foreign investors, especially those interested in Türkiye's Citizenship by Investment (CBI) program, need to be clear on investment requirements.
+Foreign investors, especially those interested in Turkey’s Citizenship by Investment (CBI) program, should be aware of specific requirements.
 For example:

 • CBI requires a minimum investment of $400,000 in real estate.

-• The investment must be maintained for at least three years to qualify.
+• The investment must be maintained for at least three years.

 • Some properties may not qualify for CBI, even if they meet the price threshold.